 Q. Is this for practices or Primary Care Networks (PCNs)?

-A. We are keen to work at a PCN level to enable economies of scale and to reduce variation across local health systems.
+A. We strongly encourage working at a PCN level to enable economies of scale and to reduce health inequalities across local health systems.
 Please contact us at firstname.lastname@example.org to find out more.

 Q. We already undertake a variation of this approach so is this relevant to me?

-A. The tools and resources and associated training and implementation offer from UCLPartners has been developed to build capacity in primary care whilst also reducing variation and ensuring sustainability.
+A. The tools, resources and associated training and implementation offer from UCLPartners has been developed to build capacity in primary care whilst also reducing variation and ensuring sustainability.
 The frameworks can be adapted for local use to reflect current activity and priorities.

 Q. How much does this support cost?